OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/workflow/branch-naming.md

 	are some known issues with using `/` so be safe and use a dash
 * issue type
 	+ using an issue type such as `feature`, `bug`, `hotfix`, `test`, `refactor`, etc. may be helpful
-	+ however, an issue may evolve from bug to feature so assigning a type may be confusing
+	+ however, an issue may evolve from bug to feature so assigning a type may be confusing over the lifetime of the issue
 * issue number
 	+ need this at a minimum to link to the issue tracker, consistent with GitHub, Bitbucket, etc. features
 * developer ID